-- 5.4.1 Tree Protection Fencing must be erected where shown on the Tree Protection Plan, included as Appendix A. This will provide full protection of the Root Protection Areas of all retained trees. - 5.4.2 Tree Protection Fencing must be from weldmesh panels, at least 2m high, securely fixed, with wire or scaffold clamps, to a rigid framework.
+5.4.3 Tree Protection Fencing must be from weldmesh panels, at least 2m high, securely fixed, with wire or scaffold clamps, to a rigid framework.
 This framework must be constructed from scaffold tubes with vertical tubes, at a maximum interval of 3m and driven into the ground at least 0.6m.
-The structure must be well braced to resist impacts, constructed as per Figure 2 of BS5837:2012, which is reproduced in Appendix D. - 5.4.3 After erection of Tree Protection Fencing and installation of ground protection, 2 days notice must be given to the Local Planning Authority before demolition or construction, including any ground work, starts on site. - 5.4.4 Tree Protection Fencing must be maintained and retained for the duration of the works, or until such time as agreed in writing with the Local Planning Authority. - 5.4.5 Weatherproof notices must be fixed to the Tree Protection Fencing, and maintained, stating:-
+The structure must be well braced to resist impacts, constructed as per Figure 2 of BS5837:2012, which is reproduced in Appendix D. Alternatively, weldmesh panels can be supported on blocks, providing the blocks are pinned to the ground with road pins, or similar, and the panels are braced, as per Figure 3 of BS5837:2012, which is also reproduced in Appendix D.

+5.4.4 After erection of Tree Protection Fencing and installation of ground protection, 2 days notice must be given to the Local Planning Authority before construction, including any ground work, starts on site.

+5.4.5 Tree Protection Fencing must be maintained and retained for the duration of the works, or until such time as agreed in writing with the Local Planning Authority.

+5.4.6 Weatherproof notices must be fixed to the Tree Protection Fencing, and maintained, stating:-

-TREE PROTECTION AREA KEEP OUT
+TREE PROTECTION AREA

+KEEP OUT

-TREES ENCLOSED BY THIS FENCE ARE PROTECTED BY PLANNING CONDITIONS
+TREES ENCLOSED BY THIS FENCE ARE PROTECTED BY PLANNING CONDITIONS AND CONSERVATION AREA STATUS